diesel1064/Sass-Framework/README.md

 - Framework will have options for customizing HTML form elements (WIP)

-- Framwork is cross-browser compatible and tested in ...
+- Framework is cross-browser compatible and tested in ...
 (WIP)

 ---------------------------